Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ## Use single scan

-If the same offer is selected more than once, it is displayed in the bill list as one line item with the corresponding quantity indication.
+If you select the same offer more than once, it is displayed in the bill list as one line item with the corresponding quantity indication.
+This means that the individual offer with the quantity 1 is not displayed in the invoice list.
 Optionally, you can activate the single scan feature before you select the offers.
 By using it, each offer is listed as a single line item in the bill list, even if it is the same offer.
 This allows you to treat each offer in the bill list individually, for instance, to apply an individual discount.

 #### Prerequisites